fastify/fastify-autoload/README.md

   ```

 ## Override TypeScript detection using an environment variable
+> **Note**: Node >= 23 supports native type stripping, and this plugin will automatically take advantage of it.
+Read more about native type stripping on the [API docs](https://nodejs.org/docs/latest-v23.x/api/typescript.html#modules-typescript).

 It is possible to override the automatic detection of a TypeScript-capable runtime using the `FASTIFY_AUTOLOAD_TYPESCRIPT` environment variable.
 If set to a truthy value Autoload will load `.ts` files, expecting that node has a TypeScript-capable loader.